 For yearly filers, if qualified, reports are due on February 20 for the preceding year..

 Select the amount of taxes you paid in the preceding state fiscal year (Sept.
 1 – Aug.
 31) to find the reporting and payment methods to use.

-To ensure crude oil and natural gas taxpayers have access to qualified credits as quickly as possible, the Comptroller’s office will refund credits generated after Jan.
-1, 2014, upon verification.
+To ensure crude oil and natural gas taxpayers have access to qualified credits as quickly as possible, the Comptroller’s office will refund credits generated, upon verification.
 Learn more.

 Get instructions and examples for reporting a low-producing well exemption.

 A reduced tax rate can apply if a well qualifies for an exemption that was certified by the Texas Railroad Commission.
 Certified exemptions and their reduced tax rates are: